 Like many small engineering consultancies, STRUCTURE’s customers are approximately 80 percent architectural practices that need structural engineering consulting on a project.

-It always starts with practice management
+It begins and ends with practice management

-All small built environment design businesses feature one thing in common — the principal has a lot to do.
+All small built environment design consulting businesses feature one thing in common — the principal has a lot to do.

 What does Rob McGowan do in his business?